 What is the right age for the new Cirque du Soleil show at Disney Springs?

 This new show is more family-friendly than its predecessor, “La Nouba.”
-In fact, “Drawn the Life” is the most kid-centric show in Cirque du Soliel’s portfolio.
+In fact, “Drawn to Life” is the most kid-centric show in Cirque du Soliel’s portfolio.
 And yet, there are certain factors that may not make it the right choice for your family.

 Without giving too much away, the show revolves around a married couple and their young daughter.
 If your family is okay with similar themes like the ones in “Bambi,” “Dumbo,” or “Frozen,” then this new Cirque du Soleil may be suitable for your family.